Looking for how to stop a student loan wage garnishment? Then look no further.

 Two things to keep in mind with consolidating while you’re in default.

-First, in order to consolidate, you have to agree to be enrolled in one of the income-driven repayment options (Income-Based Repayment, Revised Pay As You Earn, and Pay As You Earn repayment plans, etc.).
+First, in order to consolidate, you have to agree to be enrolled in one of the income-driven repayment plan options (Income-Based Repayment, Revised Pay As You Earn, and Pay As You Earn repayment plans, etc.).

 Second, you get to choose your loan servicer.
 For those of you who work for the government or a nonprofit and want to get Public Service Loan Forgiveness, you have no choice.
 Your loan servicer will be FedLoan Servicing.